AlibabaCloudDocs/cfw/intl.en-US/FAQ/Protection scope of Cloud Firewall.md

 ## Is Cloud Firewall available in regions outside China?

 Yes, in addition to regions in mainland China and the China \(Hong Kong\) region, Cloud Firewall is available in Malaysia \(Kuala Lumpur\), Singapore \(Singapore\), Indonesia \(Jakarta\), and Germany \(Frankfurt\) regions.
-For more information, see [t2012355.md\#]().
+For more information, see [Regions that are supported by Cloud Firewall](/intl.en-US/Product Introduction/Regions that are supported by Cloud Firewall.md).

 ## Can Cloud Firewall protect public SLB instances?

 Alibaba Cloud provides public and private SLB instances.
-Some public SLB instances cannot be protected by Cloud Firewall due to network architecture reasons.
+Some public SLB instances are protected by Cloud Firewall due to network architecture reasons.
 We recommend that you deploy private SLB instances and associate EIPs with the private SLB instances.
-For information about how to associate an EIP with an SLB instance, see [Associate an Elastic IP address with an SLB instance](/intl.en-US/Classic Load Balancer/User Guide/Instance/Associate an EIP with an SLB instance.md).

 **Note:** For a public SLB instance that is in use and is not protected by Cloud Firewall, we recommend that you do not change the network type of the instance by yourself.
 If you need any help, contact SLB technical support.